The Aflac Cancer Center has some of the nation’s shortest times for engraftment.

 - We are accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), making the Aflac Cancer Center the only FACT-accredited pediatric BMT center in Georgia.

-- Our patients have access to approximately 250 clinical trials, affording the access to some of the most novel treatment options in the country.
+- Our patients have access to more than 300 clinical trials, affording the access to some of the most novel treatment options in the country.